DROW OF PORPHYRA FAQ

 • Karza: Rated GE for General Evil, with brief mentions of things you've probably seen in other books, like slave bodies being fed to vermin hordes

-• Nalbrezu: Rated FE for Fun Evil, with drow who know they do bad things and enjoy it, especially when paid to do it for others
+• Nalbrezu: Rated FE for Fun Evil, with drow who know they do bad things and enjoy it, especially when paid to do it by others

-• Xelusine: Rated NE for Naughty Evil, with more references to sexuality and forbidden pleasures because they are shameless tempters and hedonists
+• Xelusine: Rated NE for Naughty Evil, with more references to sexuality and forbidden pleasures because they're shameless tempters and hedonists

 • Strivog: Rated SE for Spooky Evil, with drow that regularly use body parts for clothes, buildings, and more